NLNOG/ring-web/content/post/melbourne-server-hosting-uk-joined-the-ring.md

 ]
 +++

 <a href="http://www.melbourne.co.uk/">Melbourne Server Hosting</a> - AS 39451 - joined the RING today.
 Melbourne is a privately owned, operated and financed company.
-Over the last 10 years, we’ve become a leading Manchester-based provider of hosting services, serving both local, national and international customers.
+Over the last 10 years, we've become a leading Manchester-based provider of hosting services, serving both local, national and international customers.

 Users can connect to melbourne01.ring.nlnog.net, which is located in Manchester, UK